Skip to main content

 • Fruits: Add an order of apple slices or a fruit cup on the side.

-• Vegetables: Order a small side salad and with dressing on the side, if possible.
+• Vegetables: Order a small side salad with dressing on the side, if possible.

-• Dairy: For a beverage, choose fat-free or low-fat milk.
-If dairy is not an option, opt for water instead of drinks with added sugars.
+• Dairy: For a beverage, choose fat-free or low-fat milk or unsweetened soy milk.
+If this is not an option, opt for water instead of drinks with added sugars.

 Burger and Fries: A hamburger with fries is an American classic.
 The good news is, it can fit within a healthy eating style: